| Plant Cell Rep |

 were prepared by transfer to nylon membranes (Hybond-N, Amersham).
 Specific

-probes were random prime labelled with
+probes were random prime labelled with 32P using

 Klenow fragment and hybridized to the membranes.
 Hybridization was carried out